cuevasclemente/flyte-test/README.md

 We recommend using a git repository to version this project, so that you can use the git sha to version your Flyte workflows.

+## How to recreate my testing environment

+Use the makefile to `make bootstrap` after you have installed requirements from requirements.txt and flytectl (and other flyte requirements).

+I'm using python 3.11.7